 For HDDRIVER data security plays an important role.
 The data transferred are optionally verified in order to detect errors when writing data.
-Selected partitions can be write-protected, which is a good protection against accidential changes.
+Selected partitions can be write-protected, which is a good protection against accidental changes.
 Important areas of a drive (root sector and boot sectors) can separately be protected against unintentional changes.
 If a device supports a self-test, it can be triggered by simply a mouse-click.

 HDDRIVER is more than just a driver.
-A set of tools with a graphical user interface completes the distribution.
+A set of sophisticated tools with a graphical user interface completes the distribution.
 Media can be formatted, devices can be configured, and self-tests can be executed.
-Drives can be parked and media ejected, the password-based read/write protection of ZIP/JAZ drives can be configured.
+Drives can be parked (automatically) and media ejected, the read/write protection of ZIP/JAZ drives can be configured.
 Storage media can completely or partially be copied, e.g. in order to create backups or to exchange data.
 With many optical drives storing data on DVD-RAM, DVD+RW and BD-RE media with TOS filesystems is supported.
 Complete media or single partitions can be saved as image files or loaded from image files, and much more.

 With MagiC, MiNT or Big-DOS and HDDRIVER up to 31 drives and big partitions can be managed.
 Single partitions can be mapped to the drives A: and B:.